lxsmnsyc/rx-scheduler/README.md

 ```

 ## Changelogs
+* 0.2.1
+  - scheduled functions now cancels the `Cancellable` instance when finished.
 * 0.2.0
   - Replaced AbortController with [Cancellable](https://lxsmnsyc.github.io/rx-cancellable/).
   - `schedule` and `delay` now returns a `Cancellable` to cancel schedules.